 Airstone bubblers diffuse the air in an aquarium filtration system and break into small bubbles that are easily absorbed by water.
 The stones will gradually lose their effectiveness as the inside surfaces get clogged over time.
 Airstones with finer textures (sometimes marketed as "micropore" airstones) will break up the air into smaller bubbles and are more effective at dissolving air into the water, but they are also more susceptible to clogging.
 By some reports, airstones begin to lose their effectiveness after about six weeks of use, though this varies depending on the mineral content of your water.

 While most people replace the airstones at regular intervals, it is also possible to save a little money by cleaning and rejuvenating airstones to restore their effectiveness.
 Aquarium owners have experimented with many methods of doing this, but our method is appropriate for any air stone material, wood, ceramic or plastics.

-Our easy method takes two to four days to complete:
+This easy method takes two to four days to complete:

-A Recommended Method for Rejuvenating Aquarium Airstones
+Rejuvenating Aquarium Airstones

 - Rinse the air stone in fresh water, then lightly scrub off any excess build up off the outside.
 Allow the airstone to air dry completely.

 - Boil the stone in fresh water for 10 minutes, and allow it to air-dry again.

 - Soak the airstone in a solution of one part household bleach to three parts fresh water (1:3) for 24 hours.
 Bleach has the advantage of both cleaning the stone and also disinfecting it.
 Soak the stone for a full 24 hours, or two days if the stone was badly clogged.

 - Remove the stone from the bleach solution, then attach an airline from an air pump to the stone and place it in a container of fresh water, letting it run for five minutes.
 This will dilute and remove any residual bleach from the stone.